 EMALS provides significant benefits over current launch systems, including:

-- Reduced manning workload
+- Reduced manning and lifecycle cost

 - Reduced thermal signature

 - Increased launch operational ability for manned and unmanned aircraft